HreemPandya/htn_backend/README.md

 A **FastAPI-based backend** with authentication and **role-based access control** for managing users, scans, and connections.
 Info on the endpoints and how to use them (which ones are protected etc. are at the end)

+- To use the endpoints, simply click on them, click "Try it out", enter the needed info (if any) and then click Execute.

 ## 🚀 Setup Guide

 ### 1️⃣ Prerequisites